Oral Presenter Resources

 • Position camera at eye level: Take note of the angle of your laptop screen if using the built-in camera.
 You can place books or a box under your laptop to make it higher.

-• Background: The UCR Symposium Virtual Background is highly recommended.
-Use the blank Symposium background or one from your college/school.
+• Background: The UCR symposium virtual background is highly recommended.
+Use the blank symposium background or one from your college/school.

 • If you cannot use the virtual background, sit in front of a plain wall.

 • Face your camera away from any bright windows to avoid backlighting your face.
+If you sit facing a bright window, you will have great lighting!

 • Position your camera to avoid background clutter.
 The latest version of Zoom has a "blurry" feature as a background that will help hide your surroundings.